OTCExchange/OTCE-ICO-GENERATOR/README.md

 # HOW TO DEPLOY
 Simply upload the /build folder to a webserver.
 No configuration is necessary.

-# how to play around with this yourself
+# HOW TO WORK WITH FILES
 Install truffle with webpack and cd to an empty directory

-# truffle init webpack
+# TRUFFLE INIT WEBPACK

 Copy the contents of the /app and /contracts directories in this repository to those folders in your truffle project